thursdaddy/nixos-config/README.md

 | [ssh-keys](https://github.com/thursdaddy.keys) | Fetches public SSH keys from GitHub |
 | [sops-nix](https://github.com/Mic92/sops-nix) | Nix integration for SOPS (Secrets OPerationS) for managing encrypted secrets |

 ## Modules

 This repository is organized into several module categories.
 Modules are imported on a per-system basis in each host's `configuration.nix` and can be enabled individually.

 -   **[NixOS Modules](https://github.com/thursdaddy/nixos-config/tree/main/modules/nixos):** System-level configurations specific to NixOS.
--   **[Home Manager Modules](https://github.com/thursdaddy/nixos-config/tree/main/modules/home):** User-level configurations managed by Home Manager.
+-   **[Home Manager Modules](https://github.com/thursdaddy/nixos-config/tree/main/modules/home):** User-level configurations managed by [Home Manager](https://github.com/nix-community/home-manager).
--   **[Darwin Modules](https://github.com/thursdaddy/nixos-config/tree/main/modules/darwin):** System-level configurations specific to macOS (via nix-darwin).
+-   **[Darwin Modules](https://github.com/thursdaddy/nixos-config/tree/main/modules/darwin):** System-level configurations specific to macOS (via [nix-darwin](https://github.com/nix-darwin/nix-darwin)).
 -   **[NixVim Modules](https://github.com/thursdaddy/nixos-config/tree/main/modules/nixvim):** Declarative Neovim configuration.
 -   **[Shared Modules](https://github.com/thursdaddy/nixos-config/tree/main/modules/shared):** Configurations that are common across both NixOS and Darwin systems.
--   **[Custom Packages](https://github.com/thursdaddy/nixos-config/tree/main/packages):** Locally defined Nix packages.
--   **[Build Targets](https://github.com/thursdaddy/nixos-config/tree/main/systems):** NixOS configurations for various deployment targets (AMI, ISO, SD card, VM).

 Each module set has an `import.nix` file within its root directory to recursively find and import all `default.nix` files beneath it.
-The import files are declared in the hosts `configuration.nix` `imports` section.
+The import files are declared in the hosts `configuration.nix` [imports](https://github.com/thursdaddy/nixos-config/blob/main/hosts/c137/configuration.nix#L15) section.

 All modules are disabled by default and can be enabled using options, like `services.atticd.enable = true;`.

+This repository follows an opinionated, modular layout.
+While it may look overwhelming at first, the structure makes it easy to copy and paste existing configurations to develop new modules or support new hosts.

 ## Structure